aarnphm/aarnphm.github.io/content/quotes.md

 ## On drive.

-Life can be much broader when you discover one simple fact...that everything around you was made up by people no smarter than you. ...
-Once you learn that, [you'll never be the same again.] -- Steve Jobs ^life-jobs-smart
+==Life can be much broader when you discover one simple fact...that everything around you was made up by people no smarter than you....
+Once you learn that, you'll never be the same again.==-- Steve Jobs ^life-jobs-smart

 I just wondered how things were put together. -- Claude Shannon